unkhz/almost-static-site/README.md

-content         | Display page content in the content area, enabled by default toc             | Display table of contents on top of the content area submenu         | Display child pages of this page in a submenu below the main menu includes        | Include child pages in the content area below this page (with anchors) filter          | Like includes, but with tag cloud filter selection menu filter.params   | Params array defines the parameters to create tag cloud filters for
+content         | Display page content in the content area, enabled by default toc             | Display table of contents on top of the content area submenu         | Display child pages of this page in a submenu below the main menu subpages        | Include child pages with their own set of features includes        | Include the contents of child pages in the content area below this page (with anchors) filter          | Like includes, but with tag cloud filter selection menu filter.params   | Params array defines the parameters to create tag cloud filters for